-4. The GGFI is published twice a year and uses qualitative ratings of financial centres' green finance credentials combined with a number of instrumental factors to create an index of financial centres according to their green finance performance.
+4. The GGFI will be published twice a year and uses qualitative ratings of financial centres' green finance credentials combined with a number of instrumental factors to create an index of financial centres according to their green finance performance.

 Approach